wtsi-hgi/fs-reporting/README.md

 Sanger-specific mappings can be produced using `create-mappings.sh`, which takes an optional `--force` parameter to overwrite the mappings that already exist.
-Note that this script relies on special fields set in LDAP records, which may not be available, so its output may need manual curation.
+Note that this script relies on special fields set in LDAP records, which may not be available or up-to-date, so its output might need manual curation.

 **WARNING** The below script does not currently work at scale.
 For now, you are best advised to run the aforementioned pipeline steps manually.
+To assist this, a Sanger-internal repository is available with the orchestration script.

 To generate the aggregated data (i.e., running the complete pipeline outlined above) and compile the final report, a convenience script is